 The municipality has appointed Social Housing Institutions for DMV and Aquadene which will manage the projects and properties after construction.
-They are currently busy with packaging of the projects to submit to the Department of projects endorsements then to SHRA for funding.
+Both projects have been endorsed by the Provincial Department of Human Settlements and they in the process of SHRA approval for funding.